el-uhu/el-uhu-website/content/teaching/ilos/bio-grade-5.md

 - List the major functions proteins perform in living things and give examples.
 - Distinguish between primary, secondary, tertiary and quarternary structure.
 - What is a structural motif and how is it useful in discussing proteins?
-- List the chemical forces that give rise to secondary structure in proteins and can describe how secondary structure arises.
+- List the chemical forces that give rise to secondary structure in proteins.
+How does secondary structure arise?.
 - Compare and contrast the major secondary structure motifs, including $\alpha$-helices and $\beta$-sheets.

 ## Sugars and Polysaccharides